gwatts/pinfinder/README.md

 1. Backup the device using iTunes on a desktop computer.
-NOTE: The "encrypt backup" option must be disabled in iTunes.
+NOTE: The "encrypt backup" option *must be disabled* in iTunes.
 2. Download pinfinder from the [latest releases](https://github.com/gwatts/pinfinder/releases) page.
-3. Select the tar.gz file in the download list to open it
+3. Select the tar.gz file in the download list to open it.
 4. Right-click on pinfinder and select `Open With` -> `Terminal` - You will receive a warning about the program being written by an unknown developer, which you'll need to accept to use it.